 - Spontaneous meal skipping: randomly skipping meals (on purpose not because you forgot).

 Is fasting good for you?

-We all fast naturally - hence why we have breakfast in the morning: to break our nightly fast.
+We all fast naturally, so we have breakfast in the morning: to break our nightly fast.

-A lot of proof may be anecdotal, your favourite influencer claims to feel better and be more productive.
+A lot of proof about fasting is anecdotal.
+Your favourite influencer claims to feel better and be more productive.

 But that might not be the case for you.
 In some studies fasting increased the body’s stress response, caused low mood and meant the immune system was weaker.